 Welcome to CHERSNet, the successor to the Educational Enquiry Network (EDEN) in promoting educational enquiry and supporting the development and dissemination of educational scholarship at Imperial.

-The network, hosted by the Educational Development Unit, has been relaunched to support the work of the new Centre for Higher Education Research and Scholarship (CHERS).
+The network, hosted by the Educational Development Unit, was relaunched in 2018 to support the work of Centre for Higher Education Research and Scholarship (CHERS).
 Like its predecessor, the remit of CHERSNet is to provide a forum for the exchange of ideas and resources, as well as to facilitate peer support and opportunities for reviewing and disseminating draft presentations and publications.
 For the forthcoming academic year we intend to hold face-to-face meetings around once every two months as well as establish more of an online presence in facilitating support and building our community.

 If you would like to be added to our distribution list or have colleagues who you feel may be interested in hearing about our activities, please contact Nikki Boyd.